tuanhiep/mqttjmeter/README.md

 In the principal interface of MQTT Publisher we have the fields:

-Name : Name of the MQTT Publisher
+*Name* : Name of the MQTT Publisher
-Comments: Your comments
+*Comments*: Your comments
-Provider URL: the address of MQTT server example: tcp://localhost:1883
+*Provider URL*: the address of MQTT server example: tcp://localhost:1883
 Client Id: Your Id in the session with MQTT server example: Noel De Palma
 Topic: The topic's name you want to publish
 Use Authorization check box : Necessary in the case the connection needs the username and